 Did I cover all you wanted to know about: Is Aspen a Hardwood?

-We have mainly discussed Aspen wood characteristics in terms of its hardness, uses of Aspen wood, and how Aspen wood is useful in flooring applications with pros and cons.
+I have mainly discussed Aspen wood characteristics in terms of its hardness, uses of Aspen wood, and how Aspen wood is useful in flooring applications with pros and cons.

 Hope you have the knowledge about Aspen wood enough to go for your next woodworking project with this beautiful wood.
 Have fun in woodworking!